alphagov/digitalmarketplace-contained/README.md

 ** EXPERIMENTAL / UNDER DEVELOPMENT **

-## Requirements
+## Motivations and vision

-Docker
+Anybody in a multidisciplinary team should be able to explore the service without depending on others.
+This is not the exact case in our team: developers are required when colleagues would like to check out the service having a procurement framework in a state different from the one available to our users.

+The vision for this project is to have a very simple setup of the service so that anybody in the team, at any time, could spin up an ephemeral instance of the service (loaded with test data) and explore what the service looks like at different states of the frameworks life-cycle.

+That being the main intent, this project could also be useful to developers, architects and others for doing development and testing in a simplified environment that is easy to stand up.

+Finally, having a (relatively) easy and inexpensive way of setting up an environment could open up new possibilities.

 ## Goal

-The goal of this project is to be able to run the Digitalmarketplace web service on a single Docker container for development, testing and prototyping purposes.
+The goal of this project is to be able to run the Digitalmarketplace web service on a single Docker container for exploration, prototyping, development and testing purposes.

 ## Caveats